Working in the outdoors

 So, by going into the outdoors I am inviting you to go in, to go in to yourself, however that may be.

-I see clients for therapy in nearby woodland, moorland and open fields.
-The location varies to suit those who travel by public transport as well as those who have their own transport.
+I work outdoors in Marsden where there is the option of spending time in nearby woodland, moorland and open fields.
+The location is accessible for those who travel by public transport as well as those who come by car.

 I work with clients for an hour, or for longer by negotiation.
 The therapy can take the form of simply walking and talking or it may be about slowing down and focusing in on your body and your inner process to be with your moment to moment response to the environment around you.
-There is potential for a great deal of flexibility, governed principally by client preference and weather.
+There is potential for a great deal of flexibility, governed principally by the preference of the individual.

-You don’t need to be physically fit to work outdoors as the focus is on your relationship with the earth – it is not about fitness, but it is about slowing down enough to be in relationship with both yourself and the earth around and beneath you and seeing how this deeper connection facilitates personal and interpersonal change.
+You don’t need to be physically fit to work outdoors as the focus is on your relationship with the earth – it is not about fitness, but it is about slowing down enough to be in relationship with both yourself and the earth around and beneath you and seeing how this deeper connection facilitates personal and interpersonal change or, in terms of supervision, how the natural world helps sustain you in your work.

 ― Albert Einstein